 Deborah has extensive experience and expertise as a Chief Financial Officer (CFO) for listed companies in a range of industries.

-She is a former Director of companies including Norfolk Group Ltd and has served as a member of the Queensland Biotech Advisory Council, the Workers Compensation Board of Queensland, Queensland Country Health Society and subsidiary companies of MIM Holdings Ltd including overseas corporations.
+She has served as a member of the Queensland Biotech Advisory Council, the Workers Compensation Board of Queensland, Queensland Country Health Society and subsidiary companies of MIM Holdings Ltd including overseas corporations.
 She is currently a member of the Advisory Committee for the Banking and Finance School of the Queensland University of Technology.

 Mr Charlie Sartain